wanhakim/GenAIStudio/README.md

 # Generative AI Studio (GenAIStudio)
- GenAI Studio strealine the creation of enterprise Generative AI applications by providing alternate to manual processes with a seamless, end-to-end solution.
-From app development and evaluation to performance benchmarking and deployment, GenAI Studio empowers developers to effortlessly build, test, optimize their LLM solutions and create the deployment package.
+ GenAI Studio streamlines the creation of enterprise Generative AI applications by providing alternate to manual processes with a seamless, end-to-end solution.
+From GenAI app development and evaluation to performance benchmarking and deployment, GenAI Studio empowers developers to effortlessly build, test, optimize their LLM solutions and create the deployment package.
 Its intuitive no-code/low-code interface accelerates innovation, enabling rapid development and deployment of cutting-edge AI applications with unparalleled efficiency and precision.

 ![concept](./assets/screenshots/concepts.png)